TDStrasser/KookaBlockly-Reference/docs/source/radio.rst

 The **Kookaberry**'s internal radio can be configured in a variety of ways if the default settings are not suitable.
 This block provides access to the numerous parameters that can be set.
 Only one parameter can be set per instance of the block.
-Multiple instances of the block must be used to set multiple radio parameters.
+Multiple instances of the block must be used to set multiple **Radio** parameters.
 The block contains a drop-down list that enables selection of which parameter is to be set, and an input for a block that specifies the value of the selected parameter:

-1. ``maximum payload`` (default=32) defines the maximum length, in bytes, of a message sent via the radio.
+1. ``maximum payload`` (default=32) defines the maximum length, in bytes, of a message sent via the **Radio**.
 It can be between 1 and 251 bytes long.
 2. ``queue length`` (default=3) specifies the number of messages that can be stored on the incoming message queue.
 If there is no space left on the queue then additional incoming messages are dropped.
 Can be between 1 and 254.
-3. ``channel`` (default=7) an integer value between 0 and 83 inclusive that defines the channel (actually frequency) to which the radio is tuned.
+3. ``channel`` (default=7) an integer value between 0 and 83 inclusive that defines the channel (actually frequency) to which the **Radio** is tuned.
 Messages will be sent via this channel and only messages received via this channel will be put onto the incoming message queue.
 Each step is 1MHz wide, starting at 2400MHz.
 4. ``power`` (default=6) an integer value between 0 and 7 inclusive which indicates the strength of signal used when sending a message.
 The higher the value the stronger the signal, but the more power is consumed by the device.
 The numbering translates to positions in the following list of dBm (decibel milliwatt) values: -30, -20, -16, -12, -8, -4, 0, 4.
 5. ``data rate`` (default=1) indicates the speed at which data transfer (send and receive) takes place.
 It can be 0, 1 or 2, for 250kbit/sec, 1Mbit/sec, or 2Mbit/sec respectively
 6. ``address`` (default=0x75626974) an arbitrary name, expressed as a 32-bit address, that’s used to filter incoming packets at the hardware level, keeping only those that match the address you set.
 The default matches that used on the micro:bit.